YJonmo/PhysicsSummer/CameraPython/Readme.md

 The images folder must exist in the same directory that the git repository is contained in.

 The T command is a trigger mode for taking images with small latency.
+There are two trigger modes.
+Mode 1 uses the video port.
+This mode allows images to be taken in rapid succession.
+However, it is possible that the image is taken before the trigger occurs.
+This can be fixed by increasing the IMAGE_OFFSET parameter in the cameraLibServer.py code.
+Additionally, the resolution cannot exceed 1920x1080 in this mode.
+Mode 2 uses the image port.
+This mode results in more consistent and higher quality images.
+However, ~500 ms is required after the capture to process and store the image.
+Additional images cannot be taken in this period of time.

 The V command takes a video from the camera.
 The program will ask for the duration of the video in seconds.